-Since the days and hours for courses are subject to change, official dates, and times for examinations are published on the Final Examination Schedule.
-It is posted throughout campus and at the Registrar's Office website (www.registrar.fas.harvard.edu) and is mailed to departments shortly before Reading Period.
+Since the days and hours for courses are subject to change, official dates and times for examinations are published on the Final Examination Schedule.
+It is posted at the Registrar's website (www.registrar.harvard.edu) shortly before Reading Period.
 The Final Examination Schedule will be available during the first week of January for fall final/midyear examinations and during the first week of May for spring final examinations.